geerlingguy/temperature-monitor/README.md

 <img src="https://raw.githubusercontent.com/geerlingguy/temperature-monitor/master/dashboard/screenshot.png" alt="Temperature Monitoring Dashboard" />

 I've had an Arduino and Raspberry Pi sitting unused in a box for a couple years now.
-I decided to start playing around with temperature monitoring, to see if I could get some interesting data out of a bunch of cheap temperature sensors I bought.
+I decided to start playing around with temperature monitoring, to see if I could get some interesting data out of a bunch of cheap temperature sensors I bought, and experiment with ways to heat and cool the house more efficiently (someday incorporating zones and schedules that are more advanced than what my Nest can handle).

-I'll be experimenting with wired temperature probes, wireless (RF) probes, and maybe some other stuff while I'm at it.
+I'll be experimenting with wired temperature probes, wireless (RF) probes, Nest API integration, and maybe some other stuff while I'm at it.

-For now, this project contains the following:

-  - An Arduino sketch, `DS18x20_Temperature_Output.ino`, which contains the Sketch telling my Arduino to read the temperature on a probe on pin 2 every 30s and output the temperature as a float (e.g. `72.25`) in fahrenheit.
-  - A python script, `temps.py`, which reads the Arduino's serial output and prints a datestamp + temperature to `temps.log` and to the command line whenever the Arduino sends output.

 ## Installation & Setup